kanaka/mal/README.md

 Mal was presented publicly for the first time in a lightning talk at Clojure West 2014 (unfortunately there is no video).
-See examples/clojurewest2014.mal for the presentation that was given at the conference (yes the presentation is a mal program).
+See examples/clojurewest2014.mal for the presentation that was given at the conference (yes, the presentation is a mal program).
 At Midwest.io 2015, Joel Martin gave a presentation on Mal titled "Achievement
 Unlocked: A Better Path to Language Learning".
 [Video](https://www.youtube.com/watch?v=lgyOAiRtZGw),